KeiranCantilina/IOT-Long-Distance-Relationship-Colorcube/README.md

 SOFTWARE DESIGN
 ---------------------
 The software side of things should be pretty simple.
 The Wildfire collects sensor data and randomly generates 3 values (for RGB) when a squeeze is detected.
-These values are first used to change the color of the originating cube, then the values are concatenated with an ID string and published via MQTT to a feed on io.adafruit.com.
-The device is also subscribed to the same feed.
-When data is recieved through the subscription, the device parses the data and checks the ID string.
-If the data originated from the other cube, the cube uses the RGB values to change its own color.
+These values are published via MQTT to a feed on io.adafruit.com.
+The device is also subscribed to the same feed, and will collect both values it publishes and values from other cubes.
+When data is recieved through the subscription, the device parses the data and uses the RGB values to change its own color.